Paloma Creek, Texas: Education

 The majority of Denton County, Paloma Creek included, is in the boundary of North Central Texas College.

-There is also an active Homeschool Community.
-The southern area of the community is located within the bounds of the Little Elm Independent School District.

 Protection and services

 Police protection is provided by the Little Elm Police Department.
 Fire protection is provided by the Little Elm Fire Department funded by a monthly fee, added to the water bill, to cover residents of Paloma Creek.
 The town of Little Elm is required to serve the commercial areas, as they are located in its town limits.
 Water and sewer is provided by a fresh water supply district who contracts with Mustang SUD for billing purposes and Waste Connections for trash and recycling.
 All of Paloma Creek uses CoServ as its electric and gas utility provider.